AltaciosTheDev/AltaciosTheDev-SkillSwap/README.md

 ## Available Users

+### Users with Sessions
-These users already have data in the system.
-You can log in with any of them, or create your own user if you prefer!
+These users already have data and sessions in the system.
+You can log in with any of them:

 | Email                      | Password       |
 |----------------------------|---------------|